Laptop59/score-on-the-go/README.md

 7. To import your ballfiles use the `L` key.
 The balls and entries must be separated per line - so keep a backup of your ballfiles before loading them in!

 ### BG Commands (.bgc)
-1. Open the Editor
+1. Open the Editor.
 2. Load your music and a chart as a reference.
 Beware that this will wipe your currently loaded commands.
 3. At certain places press the `C` to insert commands.
 4. When you are done press `O` to save your commands into a file (this is not a ballfile!).
 5. These files can then be imported with the `I` key - your currently-loaded commands will then be overridden and lost if not saved!
     The entries must be separated per line - so keep a backup of your ballfiles before loading them in!

+## Credits
+The SDL3 library acting as the framework for this project: [SDL](https://github.com/libsdl-org/SDL) and its other libraries.

+The sample SDL3 project: [sdl3-sample](https://github.com/Ravbug/sdl3-sample).

+The **Noto Sans** font: [Noto Dashboard](https://notofonts.github.io/).